search

 The definition of Advent is the arrival of a notable person or thing, the first season of the Church year leading up to Christmas.
 It is the season observed in Christian churches for the waiting and preparation for the celebration of the Nativity of Jesus, the real meaning of Christmas.

 Advent only starts on the 1 December when Christmas Day is on a Wednesday (which happened in 2019)!
-This will happen next in 2024 when Advent will start on Sunday 1 December.
+This happens again in 2024 when Advent will start on Sunday 1 December.

 History of Advent